Home » Health & Fitness » How to Start Running When Overweight

 Investing in the right gear can make a world of difference when you’re starting to run.
 Here’s what you need to focus on:

-Your feet are your foundation, so choose your shoes wisely.
+Your feet are your foundation, so choose your running shoes wisely.
 Look for:

 • Proper cushioning to absorb impact